 Fidelity Advisor Europe Fund

-The fund’s assets were spread across 80 holdings as of September 2015, and it was managing assets worth $1.4 billion as of October-end.
-As of the September portfolio, its top ten equity holdings included Sanofi (SNY), Shire (SHPG), B shares of Novozymes (NVZMY), Lloyds Banking Group (LYG), and Prudential (PUK).
-The top ten holdings formed 23.6% of the fund’s portfolio.
+The fund’s assets were spread across 80 holdings as of September 2015, and it was managing assets worth $1.4 billion as of November’s end.
+As of its October portfolio, the fund’s equity holdings included Sanofi (SNY), Shire (SHPG), B shares of Novozymes (NVZMY), Lloyds Banking Group (LYG), and Prudential (PUK).

-For this analysis, we’ll consider holdings as of September 2015 as that’s the latest available sectoral breakdown with us.
-The holdings after September reflect valuation-driven changes to the portfolio and not the actual holdings.
+For this analysis, we’ll be considering FHJUX’s holdings as of October 2015, as that is the latest available sectoral breakdown.
+Holdings post-October reflect valuation-driven changes to the portfolio, not the actual holdings.

-How did the FHJUX fare in October?
+How has the FHJUX fared year-to-date in 2015 up to November?
 Let’s look at that in the next article.